woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 stupefy [ˈstuːpɪfaɪ] 使惊讶(或惊呆、思维不清、神志不清)
 ```

-For it is us as the self, existence itself, who is carrying the mind.
-Not the self that we identify with — our thoughts,emotions, attitudes, points of view, etc. — for that is all mind.No, us as existence itself is carrying it.
+For <font color=red>it is us as the self, existence itself, who is carrying the mind</font>.
+Not the self that we identify with — our thoughts,emotions, attitudes, points of view, etc. — for that is all mind.
+No, us as existence itself is carrying it.

-Let’s be alert now, for the mind will immediately try to box up “the self,” “the existence.”
-Mind will create pictures of what it is, images of what it looks like: Infinite space.
+**Let’s be alert now, for the mind will immediately try to box up “the self,” “the existence.”** Mind will create pictures of what it is, images of what it looks like: Infinite space.
 White light.
 Blue light.
 Darkness.
 Pure energy.
 The eternal.
 And soon.
 None of these are wrong, and neither are they right.
-Nonevof these symbols can be taken seriously, for they’re all just play things.
+None of these symbols can be taken seriously, for they’re all just play things.
 They’re only fingers pointing at the moon.

 And there are many such symbols, reflecting the attempts of those who have awakened to communicate the incommunicable.